nf-core/methylseq/docs/usage.md

 ### `--pbat`

-Using the `--pbat` parameter will affect the trimming (see above) and also set the `--pbat` flag when aligning with Bismark.
-It tells Bismark to align complementary strands (the opposite of `--directional`).
+Using the `--pbat` parameter will affect the trimming (see above) and also set the `--pbat` flag when aligning with Bismark and biscuit.
+For bismark, it tells the aligner to align complementary strands (the opposite of `--directional`).
+For biscuit, it tells the aligner to switch between reads in paired-end (or align to synthesized strand on single-end).

 ### `--non_directional`

-By default, Bismark assumes that libraries are directional and does not align against complementary strands.
+By default, Bismark and biscuit assume that libraries are directional and do not align against complementary strands.
 If your library prep was not directional, use `--non_directional` to align against all four possible strands.

 Note that the `--single_cell` and `--zymo` parameters both set the `--non_directional` workflow flag automatically.